Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Starting Monday, April 6, PPE specialists will be joining nurses, physicians, and others on units caring for COVID-19 patients at UCHealth hospitals in the Pikes Peak region.

 UCHealth Memorial Hospital on Friday trained about three dozen health care workers who will transition into the new role of “PPE specialist” – PPE standing for “personal protective equipment.”
 Many of the employees usually work in surgical areas, but because elective surgeries have been postponed, they will move to other key positions during the coronavirus pandemic.

 Training for the crucial positions occurred throughout the day on Friday at UCHealth’s Community Education Center in Colorado Springs.

-Some of the responsibilities will include anticipating and planning for risks associated with PPE, participating in daily infection control phone meetings, assisting with cleaning of shields and other equipment and ensuring a proper stock of equipment on carts.
+Some of the responsibilities will include anticipating and planning for risks associated with PPE, participating in daily infection control phone meetings, assisting with the cleaning of shields and other equipment, and ensuring a proper stock of equipment on carts.

 The specialists will be available 24/7 on units with COVID-19 patients.

 UCHealth is a proud sponsor of Your Healthy Family